CoasterFan5/club-list/README.md

 ### Development Server

-Ensure you have [docker](https://www.docker.com/) installed, and run `docker-compose up` in the project's root directory.
+Ensure you have [docker](https://www.docker.com/) installed, and run `docker compose up` in the project's root directory.
 This will start a variety of services:

 - The frontend server hosts the web app on port `3000`.
 - A Dev S3 cloud server will be started on port `8000` and hosted in memory.
 It will also, by default, create a bucket called `clubsaurus`.
-- A [PostgreSQL](https://www.postgresql.org/) database will be started on port `5432`.
+- A [PostgreSQL](https://www.postgresql.org/) database will be started on the default port `5432`.
 It will be seeded when the front end runs.

 ### Default Accounts